dikhan/pagerduty-client/README.md

 PagerDutyEventsClient pagerDutyEventsClient = PagerDutyEventsClient.create();
 ```

-The library supports the creation of three different type of incidents.
+The library supports the creation of Alert and Change type events.
 For your reference, below are examples
-on how to create each incident type as well as how to use PagerDutyEventsClient to perform the according operation:
+on how to create each incident type as well as how to use PagerDutyEventsClient to perform the according operation.

+## Alert events

+[Alert type events](https://developer.pagerduty.com/docs/events-api-v2/trigger-events/) are used to notify a problem in a
+machine monitored system using the trigger event.
+Follow up events can be sent to acknowledge or resolve an existing alert.

+Examples of these alerts may include high error rate, CPU usage exceeded limit, deployment failed, etc.

 ### Trigger:

-This will send a new 'trigger' incident to PagerDuty containing the details specified in the IncidentBuilder.
+This will send a new 'trigger' incident to PagerDuty's [Alert Events Endpoint](https://developer.pagerduty.com/docs/events-api-v2/trigger-events/) containing the details specified in the IncidentBuilder.
 A helper IncidentBuilder is provided for the sake of simplicity to ease with the creation of trigger incidents.
 The
 trigger event requires two mandatory parameters:
   - **routingKey**: The GUID of one of your "Generic API" services.
 This is the "Integration Key" listed on a Generic